-Did you use Q to help orchestrate the move?
+Did you use Managed by Q to help orchestrate the move?

 Yes, we didn’t use an outside moving company — the move was done using Q Services.
-I scheduled Q Helpers to move items into the new office and Q Maintenance Operators to set up furniture, install appliances, and mount whiteboards and televisions.
+I scheduled Managed by Q Helpers to move items into the new office and Managed by Q Maintenance Operators to set up furniture, install appliances, and mount whiteboards and televisions.

-How did you handle planning a move while Q’s headcount kept growing?
+How did you handle planning a move while Managed by Q’s headcount kept growing?

 We had to adjust the original seating plan because we’ve grown so rapidly.
 In the past three weeks alone, twenty people have joined our New York office team.
 We added a section of desks and a second seating area that we hadn’t planned for, but everyone was really flexible and we figured out a way to make it work.